-Because of the specific educational nature and profile of the Bachelor Global Studies teaching and examinations are conducted in English, with the exception of the language track in semesters 1-4.
+Because of the specific educational nature and profile of the Bachelor Global Studies, teaching and examinations are conducted in English, with the exception of the language track in semesters 1-4.
 This guarantees the quality of education, because:

-- The content of the programme has an international orientation, studies complex global issues, and has a focus on connecting the Global North and South. - The academic community is internationally oriented and the staff is international.
-The bachelor's programme in Global Studies is taught by a dedicated, international group of academics from across Maastricht University, and with regular contributions by visiting scholars from the Global South.
+- The content of the programme has an international orientation, studies complex global issues, and has a focus on connecting scholars and discourses from different world regions. - The academic community is internationally oriented and the staff is international.
+The Bachelor's programme in Global Studies is taught by a dedicated, international group of academics from across Maastricht University, and with regular contributions by scholars from different world regions.
 Staff originates from numerous European and non-European countries.
 Teaching takes place in an international classroom, where the language of instruction is English.
 All students have the possibility to participate in an international field study in the fifth semester. - The labour market demand is internationally oriented, and language skills are highly valued by employers.
 Students are expected to learn an additional foreign language during semesters 1-4 in addition to their growing mastery of English and their own native tongue(s).
 Alumni are expected to pursue international Master's programmes or careers with international institutes and corporations in the Netherlands, Europe, and beyond.
 Therefore, our graduates require the ability to deal with multi-dimensional issues and problems in an international setting. - The student intake and current population is internationally diverse and English is the common language.